cn-80/language-learn/README.md

 python main.py
 ```

 You can put it into a shell script to make it simpler to launch the program.
-There is an example: [main.sh](./main.sh.example).
+There is an example: [main.sh.example](./main.sh.example).
+Copy it to `main.sh` and update the environment variables to match what you need.